 - Start condition of firearm is dependent on action.
 For SA/DA guns, you must decock the gun to DA for the start, OR if your gun can be "cocked and locked", you can start in that condition as long as you use that condition for all stages.
 For SA guns, they must be "cocked and locked".
 Safeties do not have to be engaged for striker fired pistols even if they have a safety.

-After June 2016, scores will be posted on Practiscore under "Dallas Pistol Club".
+Scores will be posted on Practiscore under "Dallas Pistol Club".

 |PPM 06111616.54 KB|

 |PPM 04091618.64 KB|